dguglielmi-git/jwt-springboot-kotlin/README.md

 * [Connecting utilizing application.properties](#)

-Go to JwtSpringbootKotlinApplication.kt and modify it removing the line related to DataSourceAutoConfiguration:class Example as you will find it:
+Go to JwtSpringbootKotlinApplication.kt and modify it removing the line related to DataSourceAutoConfiguration:class

+* Example as you will find it:
 @SpringBootApplication(exclude = [SecurityAutoConfiguration::class, DataSourceAutoConfiguration::class])

-After removing it:
+* After removing it:
 @SpringBootApplication(exclude = [SecurityAutoConfiguration::class])

-Then you can Comment or delete the DataSourceConfig and modify application.properties adding the following lines:
+Then you can comment or delete the DataSourceConfig, and modify application.properties file by adding the following lines:
 ```#spring.datasource.url=jdbc:mysql://localhost:3306/labs
 # Example of configuration utilizing MySQL
 spring.datasource.username=labs